China filmmaker delves long and deep into lives on the margins

 "The Dead Souls", an eight-hour film-marathon which has its world premiere Wednesday in Cannes, distinguished itself for its exceptional length -- but the epic running time is standard fare for one of China's foremost documentary directors.

 Now in his 50s, Wang made a name for himself in 2003 with his debut "West of the Tracks", a nine-hour long documentary depicting the deprivations faced by labourers after the closure of state factories.

 The piece was set in the icy winter of northeastern China, where the artist filmed the agonising decline of a once flourishing industrial complex that symbolised of the collapse of an obsolete system.

-Wang said he could connect with all walks of life: his friends "are workers or peasants, poets and writers," he said last year after the release of his latest work, "Bitter Money".
+Wang claims to be able to connect with all walks of life: his friends "are workers or peasants, poets and writers," he said last year after the release of "Bitter Money".

 Winner of best screenplay at the Venice Film Festival, "Bitter Money" dived into life inside small textile workshops in Huzhou, where workers endure insecurity, decrepit housing and punishing schedules.

 Wang's films hone in on those who have been left behind by China?s economic miracle.
 The "Man with no Name" is a portrait of a hermit in an abandoned village; "?Til Madness Do Us Part" is the haunting story of patients left to fend for themselves in a dilapidated psychiatric institution.